duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_5_hw_assembly_db21m.md

 ## Troubleshooting {#op-faq-db21}

+Symptom: I can't find the blue chassis.

+Resolution: It's *under* the white foam in the Duckiebox.
+Remove the inner packaging to access it.

 Symptom: Camera cable needs to be twisted to make the pins on the cable matching those in the connector.
 Is this normal?

 Resolution: Yes this is normal.
 It might look a little nicer if you wire the camera cable around the metal stand-off next to the plug.